sl-lang/sll/docs/sll.md

 The latest Sll releases can be found in the [Releases](https://github.com/sl-lang/sll/releases/latest) page on GitHub.

-Sll has the ability to be installed in a folder, or as a standalone executable.
+Sll has the ability to be installed in a folder.
 Here is a list of file names:

 - `win.zip`: Windows build of Sll, must be extracted into a folder before use.
-- `win_standalone.exe`: Windows standalone version, can be used out-of-the-box.
 - `posix.zip`: POSIX build of Sll (platforms such as Linux, Ubuntu, Fedora, etc.).
 Must be extracted into a single folder.
-- `posix_standalone`: POSIX standalone version of Sll.

 ## Installation with `apt`